top of page

 The pilot program for this resource ran via Patreon for the entirety of 2022, meeting once or twice a month (virtually) to engage with culture bearers and discuss what they were learning with the group.

-"I love the resource packets!
 Super comprehensive, lots of directions to explore and different ways to engage.
-Really appreciate the mix of articles, audio & video."
+Really appreciate

 -2022 CBP Participant